 The city became prominent in the 12th century.
 It became a thriving trading centre, with links across the Mediterranean Sea to the rest of the world.
 Traders and noblemen could enjoy a rich, Jewish and cultural way of life.
 The city continued to flourish with a tradition of tolerance to Muslims, Jews and Cathars alike.

 During the 19th century, Montpellier developed into an industrial centre.
-During the 1960s, the population grew dramatically after a number of French-Algerians resettled there after Algeria gained independence from France.
+During the 1960s, the population grew dramatically after several French-Algerians resettled there after Algeria gained independence from France.
 In the 1980s and 1990s, the city gained attention because of its major redevelopment projects.